 The immunogenicity parameters will be calculated with their 95% CIs using the exact binomial distribution (Clopper-Pearson method) for proportions and using normal approximation of log-transformed for GMTs and GMTs ratio.
-The 95% CI of proportions difference (ie, difference between vaccine groups in SC) will be calculated using Wilson Score method without continuity correction.
 All analyses will be conducted by study group.
-The main parameters will also be described by age subgroup.
+The main parameters will also be described by age subgroup and priming status.

-The RCDCs of pre-vaccination titer (D01), and post-vaccination titer (D29) will be generated for each study group.
-The RCDCs will include the plots of the 2 study groups in the same figure.
+RCDCs of pre-vaccination titer and post-vaccination titer 28 days after the last vaccination (D29 or D57) will be generated for each study group.
+The RCDCs will include the plots of the 2 study groups the same figure.

-The analysis will be conducted for each immunogenicity variable on the PPAS and on FAS.
+The analysis will be conducted for each immunogenicity variable on the PPAS, and on FAS if the attrition rate from FAS to PPAS is greater than 10%.

-In addition, subgroup analyses will be performed; in particular, immunogenicity will be described according to age subgroups (9-11 years, 12-17 years, 18-34 years and 35-49 years), sex, race, previous influenza vaccination status (received a seasonal influenza vaccine in the last past influenza season or not) and, baseline seropositivity status (seropositive and seronegative are defined as baseline antibody titer $\geq 1:10$ or < 1:10), as appropriate according to number of participants in the respective subgroups.
+In addition, subgroup analyses will be performed; in particular, immunogenicity will be described according to season, sex, race, previous influenza vaccination status (received a seasonal influenza vaccine in the last past influenza season or not), baseline seropositivity status (seropositive and seronegative are defined as baseline antibody titer $\geq 1:10$ or < 1:10), and age subgroups (3 to 5 and 6 to 8 years) as appropriate according to number of participants in the respective subgroups.